Scared Americans, desperate to travel, are buying up ‘COVID campers’

 Those customers are probably most responsible for the jump in business, he said.

 Mike Rhoades is one of them.
-The 73-year-old resident of Kyle, Texas, said he and his wife Carol canceled scheduled trips to Germany, South America, New Zealand and Australia.
+The 73-year-old resident of Kyle, Texas, said he and his wife, Carol, canceled scheduled trips to Germany, South America, New Zealand and Australia.
 Instead, the former transportation industry executive bought a 30-foot travel trailer — and a used Toyota pickup to pull it.

 Vacation travel for them usually meant air travel or maybe a cruise ship.
 The last time they went camping was around the turn of the century — with their kids.